seanfisk/mastering-eos/_sources/intro.txt

 * Yoru password must not be based on a dictionary word.
 * Your password should not be all numbers.
 The system will accept such a password, but it is incredibly insecure.
 Additionally, the system will often prevent login with such a password.

 Please take the time to memorize your password!
-Password resets are available by contacting |the_sysadmin|, but it often takes a day to get to it.
+Password resets are available by contacting |the-sysadmin|, but it often takes a day to get to it.
 Professors are also able to reset passwords via an SSH reset mechanism, though some are unaware of this mechanism.

-.. [#eligible_cis_courses] All CIS courses except 150, 160, 162, 231, or 253.
+.. [#eligible-cis-courses] All CIS courses except 150, 160, 162, 231, or 253.
 These courses do not require access.